-Note that even though we have restricted ourselves to low $T_R$ in this particlar scenario, it is also possible to have values of $T_R$ as high as $\mathcal{O}(\rm{TeV})$, the only requirement being that $M_{Z^\prime}>T_R$ so that the effective field theory description will work.
-For instance, when $M_{Z^\prime}=10\rm{TeV}$ and $T_R=1\rm{TeV}$, all the SM particles are involved in the scattering process.
-Thus we have to choose a small value of $g^\prime$ to prevent overabundance of the DM relic density.
-As an example, when $x_h=1, x_\phi=1 \,\textrm{and}\, m_N=1\rm{MeV}$, the correct DM relic density can be obtained by taking $g^\prime \sim 1.49\times10^{-4}$.
-Also, note that such low values of $g^\prime$ are not constrained by collider experiments as well as we will see later in Fig.~\ref{fig:m10a}.
+Note that, even though we have restricted ourselves to low $T_R$ in this particular scenario, it is also possible to have values of $T_R$ as high as $\mathcal{O}(\rm{TeV})$, the only requirement being that $M_{Z^\prime}>T_R$ so that the effective field theory description will work.
+For large $T_R (\gtrsim 300~\mathrm{GeV})$, all the SM particles are involved in the scattering process and one needs to choose a small value of $g^\prime$ to prevent overabundance of the DM relic density.

-In Fig.~\ref{fig:m9} we have shown the variation of the relic density of the DM with $M_{Z^\prime}$.
-In both the figures, we have fixed the parameters $m_N$, $g^\prime$ and $T_R$ as 1 MeV, 0.1 and 5 MeV respectively.
-The dashed green line denotes $\Omega_Nh^2=0.12$, above which, the parameter space is disallowed by the overabundance of the DM relic density.
-In the left panel, the red, blue, green and cyan lines are plotted for the values of $(x_h, x_\phi)$ = $(1, 1)$, $(5, 1)$, $(1, 5)$ and $(5, 5)$ respectively.
-In the right panel, the red, blue, green and cyan lines denote $(x_h, x_\phi)$ = $(-1, 1)$, $(-1, 5)$, $(-5, 1)$ and $(-5, 5)$ respectively.
-From both the figures, we can see that the relic density decreases with the increase in the mass of $Z^\prime$.
-This can be understood from Eqn.\ref{Eq:u11}, according to which $\Omega_N h^2 \propto \frac{1}{M_{Z^\prime}^4}$.
-Also, higher values of $x_h$ and $x_\phi$ give larger values of the DM relic density.
-Thus, by increasing $M_Z^\prime$, one can accommodate large values of $x_h$ and $x_\phi$ to reproduce the observed DM relic density consistently.